 While quite a few tumor markers are available and have been found to be clinically useful, others are available but not ordered frequently because they have been found to be less sensitive and/or specific.
 Still others are currently used only in research settings and continue to be evaluated in clinical trials.
 With ongoing research, and as the field continues to evolve, it is likely that more tumor markers with greater effectiveness will come on the market in the coming years, eventually replacing less useful ones.

 While tumor marker tests can provide very useful information, they do have limitations:

-- Many tumor markers may also be elevated in persons with diseases other than cancer.
+- Many tumor markers may also be elevated in persons with conditions or diseases other than cancer.

 - Some tumor markers are specific for a particular type of cancer, while others are seen in several different types of cancer.